unicframework/validator/README.md

 ```

 ### Validate Data
-  Using validator we can validate form-data, array, object and json data. we validate data using `validate` method. if all data is valid then it will return `true` otherwise it will return `false`.
+  Using validator we can validate html form-data, array, object and json data.
+Validator validate data according to rules.
+It will return `true` if all the data are valid, otherwise it will return `false`.

 ```php
 use Validator\Validator;